JOIN LOGIN JOIN

 Drakolithes Round Out the Pack

-The two Drakolithes tag along with the Dragon Master triad as the board-control pieces.
+The two Drakolithes tag along with the Dragon Master triad as the board-control flankers.
 They’re smaller scaled beasts that run down fleeing targets, intercept anyone trying to sneak around the triad, and use predatory tracking to sniff enemies out of cover.
-They’re not the headline models, but they’re probably what lets this five-operative team actually play the tight engagement zones that make Kill Team tick.
-The closest comparison is the way Aeldari Corsairs Squigsteed-style mobile minor units force opponents to waste tempo chasing them around the board.

 Exodite Dragon Knights Get 40k Rules

 If they are dropping Exodites, you know they were going to give them actual 40k rules.
 The Dragon Masters kit can alternatively be built as lance-armed Exodite Dragon Knights, and those Dragon Knights get rules for Warhammer 40k.
-That makes this the first official Exodite datasheet for the main game, tucked inside a Kill Team box instead of arriving through a Codex update or dedicated Battleforce.

 What’s Actually In the Kill Team Exodite Box

-The dossier is a great addition to the box.
+The dossier is also a great addition to the box.
 It’s the closest thing we’ve had to a proper Exodite source document in more than three decades, covering culture, weapons, drakesteed beasts, and the whole maiden world setup.
-It also includes a building-and-painting guide for maiden world terrain, which is handy if you want your table to look like more than “ruins again, but green this time.”

-Here are the full box contents:
+Here’s the full box contents:

-- 5 new plastic Aeldari Exodite miniatures: 3 Dragon Masters (Clanblade, Stonesinger, Leystalker) plus 2 Drakolithes
+• 5 new plastic Aeldari Exodite miniatures: 3 Dragon Masters (Clanblade, Stonesinger, Leystalker) plus 2 Drakolithes

-- Beast Snagga Boyz and Squighog Boyz NPO opposition force for the included Ork-invasion campaign
+• Beast Snagga Boyz and Squighog Boyz NPO opposition force for the included Ork-invasion campaign

-- Exodite dossier covering culture, weapons, Drakesteed lore, and Maiden World setup
+• Exodite dossier covering culture, weapons, Drakesteed lore, and Maiden World setup

-- Maiden world terrain build-and-paint guide
+• Maiden world terrain build-and-paint guide

-- 20 brand-new Joint Ops missions in a branching campaign vs. the Beast Snagga NPOs
+• 20 brand-new Joint Ops missions in a branching campaign vs. the Beast Snagga NPOs

 Final Thoughts on Aeldari Exodites in Kill Team Exodite

-The release schedule is really the thing to keep an eye on because Kill Team boxes have quietly become GW’s stealth launchpad.
-They start small, see how hobbyists react, then decide whether the faction deserves a real range expansion.
+The 40k Roadmap and release schedule is really the thing to keep an eye on because Kill Team boxes have quietly become GW’s stealth launchpad for new factions and army “sub-factions”.

+Generally, they start small, see how hobbyists react, then decide whether the faction deserves a real range expansion.
 If this Kill Team Exodite box sells the way we expect it (and the pre-launch rumors suggest it might), we’d wouldn’t be surprised to see Wraithseers on Drakesteeds, bigger Exodite knights at vehicle scale, and a dedicated sub-faction detachment to start looking very possible within 18 months or so.

 But if the box stalls, the Dragon Knights datasheet becomes a neat little oddity, and everyone goes right back to kitbashing dinosaurs from the Lizardmen range like normal.

-Either way, we won’t know the exact details until the box’s pre-order hits.
+Either way, we won’t know the exact details until just before the box’s pre-order hits.
 Hopefully, new Dragon Knights detachment rules show up in the next Aeldari Codex update.
 That’s how we’ll know whether this is the start of a real Exodite revival, or just a Kill Team novelty kit with a 40k bullet point attached to it.

 đź”— Related Reads: